Sergent Leslie James Hayes

 Leslie James Hayes was born on 14th October 1890, in Robertson, New South Wales, son of John Levi Hayes & Sarah Ann (Whatman) Hayes.
 He was one of seven children.
 His parents had been living in the area since 1906 and his father is listed on the Banner St Memorial, Murwillumbah which lists the 2348 pioneer settlers of the Tweed district

-His medical showed he was 25 years 3 months old, 5ft 6 ½ inches tall (1.69m), weighed 16 lbs (73kgs), with a dark complexion, brown eyes & dark brown hair.
-His eyesight was good
+His medical showed he was 5ft 6 ½ inches tall (1.69m), weighed 16 lbs (73kgs), with a dark complexion, brown eyes & dark brown hair.
+His eyesight was good.
+James was Church of England and had a scar on his left leg & one on his right hip.

-The Examining Medical Officer stated that Leslie “can see the required distance with either eye; his heart and lungs are healthy; he has the free use of his joints; and he declares he is not subject to fits of any description.
-I consider him fit for active service.”
-On the second page of the Attestation Paper, he made the following oath in the presence of the Attesting Officer: “I, James Leslie Hayes, swear that I will well and truly serve our Sovereign Lord the King in the Australian Imperial Force until the end of the War … SO HELP ME, GOD.”
+He can see the required distance with either eye; his heart and lungs are healthy; he has the free use of his joints and limbs; and he declares he is not subject to fits of any description.
+I consider him fit for active service

 TRAINING AT FRASER’S HILL CAMP, ENOGGERA

-When Leslie stepped forward and enlisted on 18 January 1916, he joined the ranks of many young Australian men who had answered the call for reinforcements to the mounted units serving in the Middle East.
+When Leslie James Hayes stepped forward and enlisted on 18 January 1916, he joined the ranks of many young Australian men who had answered the call for reinforcements to the mounted units serving in the Middle East.
 Leslie was posted to the 11th Reinforcements for the 11th Light Horse Regiment, a unit with strong Queensland roots, originally formed in 1914.
 His initial military training would have taken place over several months at Fraser's Hill Camp, Enoggera, in Brisbane,

 Enoggera was one of the major training depots for Queensland-based Light Horsemen.
 There, Leslie would have been introduced to the rigours of military discipline, physical conditioning, and the handling of horses — an essential skill for a mounted soldier.
 The Light Horse were not cavalry in the traditional sense; they were mounted infantry, trained to ride to the battlefield and then dismount to fight.
 Leslie would have learned to care for his horse, mount, and dismount quickly under pressure, and maintain his gear and weaponry to the high standards expected of a Light Horse trooper.